maccheri/rocketshoes/README.md

 Shoes marketplace ReactJS app sample.

-## Running application
+## Running the application

-to run the app just install all dependencies using `yarn` and then use `yarn start`.
+To run the app just install all dependencies using `yarn` and then use `yarn start`.

 ## Backend mock server